 Katy Salisbury

 Catherine (Katy) Salisbury was born in Denver, Colorado and began dancing at age 3.
 Katy was a competitive dancer and studied under Elizabeth Tolerton in Cheyenne, WY.
 As a student, she danced in the Nutcracker with The David Taylor Ballet and Tulsa Ballet Companies.
 In high school, Katy auditioned and was selected to participate in the Ballet Aspen Summer Dance Intensive.
 For four summers, she was a dancer and performer in the Worthy Is the Lamb Passion play in North Carolina.
 In 1998, Katy was a character performer for the opening of Disney’s Animal Kingdom.
 Katy has been teaching dance for over 15 years at dance studios in Florida and Wyoming.
-Katy was a dance teacher and office manager for The Dancer’s Pointe 20 years ago.
+Katy was a dance teacher and office manager for The Dancer’s Pointe over 20 years ago.
 She was a founding member of the Allendale Civic Theater as a choreographer in Michigan.
 While teaching for Act Two Studios in Wyoming, she had the opportunity to help her students audition, prepare and perform in the Nutcracker with the San Diego Ballet and Moscow Ballet Companies.
-Katy is a graduate of the University of Central Florida (UCF) and currently works as a Human Resource Business Partner with PuzzleHR.
-Katy is excited to return home to The Dancer’s Pointe and share her passion for dance.
+Katy is a graduate of the University of Central (UCF) and currently works at PuzzleHR as a Regional HR Supervisor.
+Katy is excited to share her passion for dance with our dancers.

 Noelle Carr